T-Obuchi/AMPR_lasso_matlab/README.md

 For the usage of these codes, type ``help SE_AMPR`` and ``help AMPR_lasso_track``, respectively.

 Another utility code is *pathwiseSS_AMPR.m*.
-This computes the so-called stability path, positive probability of covariate coefficient against the regularization parameter lambda, by using AMPR.
+This computes the so-called stability path, positive probability of covariate coefficient against the regularization parameter *lambda*, by using AMPR.
 The stability path provides useful information for variable selection.
 Type ``help pathwiseSS_AMPR`` for details.